Agricultural Productivity and Technology Adoption in Sub-Saharan Africa

 First, existing methods for measuring the outcome of interest are notoriously imprecise or costly, which is a fundamental limitation for research on agricultural productivity in developing countries.
 I will develop and evaluate an approach to substantially improve the precision with which researchers can measure agricultural output at low costs.

-Project 2: Encouraging Input Adoption
+Project 2: Encouraging Adoption of Inputs

 Second, existing approaches to encourage the adoption of modern agricultural inputs have had muted success.
 I will test a potentially highly impactful, novel approach: teaching farmers how to assess the returns to agricultural inputs on their own plots.
 In light of heterogeneous returns to input adoption across plots, this promises to encourage the right farmers to adopt the right inputs for their plots.